Writing

 One pass can use Nielsen-style usability heuristics.
 Another can use behavioral-science lenses like friction, motivation, commitment, defaults, and timing.
 Another can use human-AI interaction principles: uncertainty visibility, reversibility, calibrated trust, controllability, and human review.
 Another can use product evidence: conversion drop-offs, repeated support issues, failed tasks, empty states, and qualitative pain.
 Another can use ML risk: confidence, explainability, data availability, privacy, and failure modes.

 I also want at least one pass that is explicitly adversarial.
 What would make this idea fail?
 Who would misunderstand it?
-Where could it encourage shallow compliance instead of real reasoning?
+Where could it encourage shallow compliance instead of reasoning?
 What pattern would look successful in the metric while making the product worse?
 If the system cannot survive those questions, it is not ready to become a roadmap item.

 Ideation gets better when it has constraints